The first step to using Rust is to install it. We’ll download Rust through

 rustup doc to open the local documentation in your

-Any time there’s a type or function provided by the standard library and you’re not sure what it does, use the API documentation to find out!
+Any time there’s a type or function provided by the standard library and you’re not sure what it does or how to use it, use the API (Application Programming Interface) documentation to find out!